Sprinter (British Rail): Class 159 South Western Turbo

-Proposed
+Proposed units

 In addition to the production types, there were two types of Sprinter proposed that were in the event not proceeded with.

 Class 152 Super Sprinter

 In the early 1990s, as a cost saving measure on underused rural routes, British Rail proposed converting the 2-car Class 156 into single car units, which were named as Class 152.
 Although the single car Sprinter did go ahead, it was eventually decided to convert the Class 155, which became the Class 153.

 Class 157 Strathclyde Sprinter

 In the 1990s, Strathclyde Passenger Transport was looking to update the fleet that was used to operate commuter and suburban services in and around Glasgow, with a new Sprinter type intended to be procured, which became Class 157.
 However, due to British Rail's financial limits at the time leading up to privatisation, these units were not ordered, with Class 170s eventually being procured.

 Variations

 Replacement

 As many Sprinters are now 30 years old, train operating companies are beginning to replace them.
 For example, London Midland decided to replace their Class 150 fleet with Class 172s from 2010.

-Class 158s have been augmented or replaced by Class 170 and Class 175 units, allowing these to be cascaded to replace older Sprinters, which in turn replace Pacer trains.
-Class 158s still operate the five hour journey from Norwich to Liverpool Lime Street and also the four hour Birmingham International to Holyhead journey, replacing Class 175 for use on other long-distance services.
-Transport for Wales Rail plan to replace its Class 150, 153, and 158 units with brand new CAF Civity diesel multiple units by 2023.
+Class 158s have been augmented or replaced by Class 170 and Class 175 units, allowing these to be cascaded to replace older Sprinters, which in turn replaced life-expired Pacer railbuses.
+Class 158s still operate the five hour journey from Norwich to Liverpool Lime Street, the three and a half hour Portsmouth Harbour to Cardiff Central and also the four hour Birmingham International to Holyhead journey, replacing Class 175 for use on other long-distance services.
+Transport for Wales plans to replace its Class 150, 153, and 158 units with CAF Civity diesel multiple units.